hackabit18/bughopper/README.md

 ##  About the app:

-Feel Safe is a mobile app for getting know of unknown locality.
-It gives us the collectio of all the mishaps that has occured on that locality for the last few months and gives the user a idea of how safe the place is.
+Feel Safe is a mobile app for getting know of situations around an unknown locality.
+It gives us the collection of all the mishaps that has occured in that locality in the last few months and gives the user a idea of how safe the place is.
-Moreover it has the functionality of reporting crimes and accidents directly from the app with a click of a button.
+Moreover it has the functionality of reporting crimes and accidents directly from the app with the click of a button.
 The reporter has to give a brief description of the incident and a report is send to the nearest police station (and hospital if needed).

 <img height="480px" src="./assets/readme/FeelSafe.jpeg" style="padding-left:10%">